 Think about your morning beauty routine…

-Good lighting is critical for a vanity table.
+3. Layers of Lighting – Good lighting is critical for a vanity table.
 You need to see what you are doing!
-The best lighting for makeup application are sconces at eye-level.
+The best lighting for makeup application is sconces at eye level.
 It puts just the right amount of light on the side of your face, closely mimicking natural light.
-You also want can lights for overall illumination.
+You also want can light for overall illumination.
 Together, these light fixtures will keep things bright and avoid casting any shadows.
 Lighted mirrors are also great in this kind of setting too.

-Makeup, oils, hair sprays… Many of these products can potentially stain natural stone.
+5. Engineered Stone Countertop – Makeup, oils, hair sprays… Many of these products can potentially stain natural stone.
 That’s why I like to recommend going with an engineered stone, like quartz.
 It requires little to no maintenance and won’t scratch or stain.
-It’s also more heat resistance than natural stone – great for appliances like flat irons and curling irons.
+It’s also more heat resistant than natural stone – great for appliances like flat irons and curling irons.
 You won’t have to worry about burning or leaving a mark.